Dollar holds steady on higher U.S. bond yields

 The latest snapshot on the consumer sector, which accounts for two-thirds of the U.S. economy, offset disappointing data on durable goods orders and new home sales.

 The dollar index .DXY, which tracks the greenback against a basket of six currencies, was fractionally higher at 98.292.
-It held above its 50-day moving average, signalling its bullish trend remained intact.
+It held above its 50-day moving average, signaling its bullish trend remained intact.

 The euro slipped 0.35 percent to $1.0915 EUR= and 0.6 percent to 131.88 yen EURJPY=.